Conference organisation: CfPs, scheduling, much more

 pretalx is a conference planning tool focused on providing the best experience for organisers, speakers, reviewers, and attendees alike.
 It handles the submission process with a configurable Call for Participation, the reviewing and selection of submissions, and the scheduling and release handling.
 After the event, pretalx allows speakers to receive feedback, upload their slides, and organisers to embed recordings.

-Read our feature list on our main site to get a better idea of what pretalx can do for you, but it typically involves everything you’ll need to curate submissions and contents for a conference with several tracks and conference days.
+Read our feature list in our main site to get a better idea of what pretalx can do for you, but it probably involves everything you’ll need to curate submissions and contents for a conference with up to 200 talks.

-pretalx is under active development and used by many events.
+pretalx is under active development.
 It supports everything required for talk submission, speaker communication, and scheduling.
-You can see our supported features in the feature list, and our planned features in our open issues. pretalx has regular releases – you can look at the changelog to see upcoming and past changes, and install pretalx via PyPI.
+You can see our supported features in the feature list in our documentation, and our planned features in our open issues. pretalx has regular releases – you can download the latest releases with their respective changelogs on GitHub or install pretalx via PyPI.

 If you are interested in plugin development, check both our documentation and our list of plugin ideas in the project wiki.